vanikkars/airflow-iceberg-schema-evolution/README.md

 # Change Data Capture (CDC) Pipeline with Iceberg & dbt

-A production-ready data pipeline that implements Change Data Capture (CDC) pattern using Apache Iceberg, dbt, and Trino.
-This project demonstrates how to build a modern data lakehouse that captures database changes (inserts, updates, deletes) from PostgreSQL audit logs and materializes them into dimensional tables with automatic schema evolution.
+A production-ready data pipeline that implements Change Data Capture (CDC) pattern using Apache Iceberg, dbt, Trino, and HashiCorp Vault.
+This project demonstrates how to build a secure, containerized modern data lakehouse that captures database changes (inserts, updates, deletes) from PostgreSQL audit logs, stores them in S3-compatible object storage, and materializes them into dimensional tables with automatic schema evolution.

 ## 🎯 Purpose